rameshkalii/Dice-roller/README.md

 # Dice-roller
 This program will roll the dice for you.
-Dice will roll be rolled randomly between 1 abd 6
+Dice will roll be rolled randomly between 1 and 6